$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Methodology

 \textbf{$k$-NN} is a simple and intuitive instance-based algorithm that does not require any actual model training process.
 To determine the class for a given test sample, a majority decision is made based on the class membership of a given number of nearest neighbours from the training data.
 To determine which neighbours are closest, a similarity metric (\eg\ Euclidean distance) is used.
 For a sufficiently large dataset, great results can be obtained, but with unbalanced data the algorithm encounters difficulties.
 The method is very sensitive to the number of neighbours used to determine the class of a tested instance.

-\textbf{RFs}~\cite{breiman2001random} are robust supervised ML methods based on an ensemble of simple decision trees.
+\textbf{RFs}~\parencite{breiman2001random} are robust supervised ML methods based on an ensemble of simple decision trees.
 Individual decision trees are relatively inflexible and not robust because even small changes in the data can cause the generated decision trees to look very different.
 Building RFs involves first generating simple decision trees from different subsamples of the data and then combining the results (\eg\ by averaging their probabilistic predictions) into a relatively robust joint model.
 RFs are sensitive to the number of decision trees employed, \ie\ a sufficient number of decision trees is necessary to obtain robust predictions.

-\textbf{XGBoost}~\cite{chen2016xgboost} is a highly optimised and efficient variant of Gradient Boosting~\cite{friedman2001greedy}.
+\textbf{XGBoost}~\parencite{chen2016xgboost} is a highly optimised and efficient variant of Gradient Boosting~\parencite{friedman2001greedy}.
 Similar to RFs, Gradient Boosting combines a set of decision trees to provide robust predictions.
 The difference lies in the generation of decision trees: RFs generate independent decision trees on random subsets of data and then combine their results, whereas Gradient Boosting learns the trees iteratively and also learns from existing trees.